faris-k/ML-MD-SPE/README.md

 ## Feature Importances

-More of an introduction to feature importances than anything else, `feature_importances.ipynb` has the code for the following:
+More of an introduction to feature importances than anything else, `3_feature_importances.ipynb` has the code for the following:

 - Impurity-based feature importance for tree-based models
 - Permutation importance from scikit-learn